FredHutch/gimap/paper.md

 # Use Cases

-`gimap` has been successfully used to identify synthetic lethal interactions among paralog genes in cancer cell lines, revealing potential therapeutic targets where single-gene approaches have failed.
+`gimap` has been successfully used to identify synthetic lethal interactions among paralog genes in cancer cell lines, revealing potential therapeutic targets that single-gene approaches have missed.
 The package accommodates various experimental designs, including time-course studies and treatment comparisons, offering flexibility for diverse research questions.

 _Example applications include:_
-- Identification of backup genes that provide functional redundancy in critical cellular pathways
+- Identification of genes that provide functional redundancy in critical cellular pathways
 - Discovery of context-dependent genetic interactions that emerge under specific conditions or treatments
 - Systematic mapping of gene networks based on functional interactions rather than physical associations